Revolution (1968 film): Content

-Although most interviewees are not named some of them have been identified, such as Kurt Hirschhorn, Frank Jordan, Cecil Williams and Herb Caen.
-Daria Halprin appears in the film as herself.
-Also appearing in the film are the Ace of Cups, Country Joe and the Fish, and Dan Hicks.
+Although most interviewees are not named some of them have been identified, such as geneticist Kurt Hirschhorn, police chief Frank Jordan, pastor Cecil Williams and journalist Herb Caen.
+Actress and author Daria Halprin appears in the film as herself along with Ronnie Davis, the founder of the San Francisco Mime Troupe.
+Also appearing in the film (though not on the soundtrack album) are the Ace of Cups, Country Joe and the Fish, and Dan Hicks.